embark-framework/embark-site/source/docs/contracts_deployment.md

 ### Using accounts in a wallet

-You can use your own account in a wallet which will then be used for the contract deploy, for example.
+You can use your own account in a wallet which will then be used for the contract deploy, for example:

 <pre><code class="javascript">// config/contracts.js
 module.exports = {